wealtherty/Cli/README.md

 - Companies that are now dormant are moved to SIC Code 99999.
 Unfortunately, we're unable to determine what their original values were.
 - Progress Britain doesn't have a date_founded within OTT.
 - Companies House doesn't have Appointed-On dates for some Appointments.
 See John Hedley Greenborough (https://find-and-update.company-information.service.gov.uk/officers/XkeESSrDDictj_iY0NlXVcXH0tY/appointments).
+- Many companies don't have SIC Codes, for various reasons.
+For example, a dissolved company might not have any codes.
+And, it isn't necessary for a LLP to have any codes.
+Rather than ignore appointments of companies without any codes (or with unrecognised codes), I've assigned categorised them as Unknown.
+This will skew the data and so Unknown warrents separate analysis